How to build WordPress on AWS

 # systemctl restart httpd

-Search for the public IP in your browser and if "test" is displayed, it's OK.
+Search for the public IP in your browser and if it displays "test", then it's OK.

 # rm -f /var/www/html/wp-test/index.html